-The workouts and classes are undoutedly inclusive and suitable for everyone.
+The workouts and classes are undoubtedly inclusive and suitable for everyone.

 If you’re looking for a more serious workout plan that will push you to your limits, Obé maybe isn’t the best fit.

-If you do like the sound of Obe, use this link which entitles fitness drum readers to a 30% discount after their free trial.
+If you do like the sound of Obe, use this link and enter the promo code FITNESSDRUM at checkout, which entitles Fitness Drum readers to a unique 50% discount after their free trial.